 - J. Sargeant Reynolds Community College provides access to education that develops individuals for employment and career advancement, prepares students for successful transfer to colleges and universities, promotes personal enrichment and lifelong learning, and builds a skilled workforce that contributes to regional economic development.

-- The teacher population of 320 teachers has grown by 18% over five years.
+- The teacher population of 320 teachers has stayed relatively flat over five years.

 |J Sargeant Reynolds Community College||(VA) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|

 |Total Faculty||320 staff||45 staff|